-The Seay Mansion is a historical monument built upon dreams by Abraham Jefferson Seay in hopes that Kingfisher would be the new capitol of Oklahoma Territory (OT).
+The Seay Mansion was built by Abraham Jefferson Seay in hopes that Kingfisher would be the new capitol of Oklahoma Territory (OT).

-Governor Seay served as second Territorial Governor of Oklahoma from 1892 to 1893, built the three-story mansion named "Horizon Hill" for approximately $11,000.00 on fifteen acres of land purchased for $637.50, just outside of Kingfisher, OT.
+Governor Seay served as third Territorial Governor of Oklahoma from 1892 to 1893.
+He built the three-story mansion named "Horizon Hill" for approximately $11,000 on fifteen acres of land purchased for $637.50, just outside of Kingfisher, OT.
 The mansion was completed in March of 1892 to host dignitaries present for the opening of the Cheyenne and Arapaho Land Run.